The Student Direct Stream (SDS) enables eligible international students from 14 countries to expedite the processing of their Canadian study permit.

 To be eligible, you must:

-You may need to provide additional documentation, which can result in longer processing times.
-Please refer to your country’s specific visa office instructions, which you can obtain by selecting your country of residence from the menu.
+You may need to provide additional documentation, which can mean longer processing times.
+Please refer to your country’s specific visa office instructions, which you can obtain by selecting your country of residence from this menu.

 Proof of First-Year Tuition Payment

-You can demonstrate proof of full payment of your first year of tuition by including one of the following documents with your application:
+Students may demonstrate proof of full payment of your first year of tuition by including one of the following documents with their application:

 Medical Exam